ThanhhnanT/ML_20242_Classification-Images/README.md

 We use a pretrained ResNet model for transfer learning and fine-tune it on the specific dataset.
 The model is capable of classifying images with high accuracy, and it can be further improved with more training and hyperparameter tuning.

+## Dataset

+The dataset contains two categories:
+1. **Animal Dataset**: Includes 90 species, each with around 60 images.
+You can download the animal image dataset from [Kaggle here](https://www.kaggle.com/datasets/iamsouravbanerjee/animal-image-dataset-90-different-animals?fbclid=IwZXh0bgNhZW0CMTEAAR0ySIR54WfGRIcGmXChwsUK6ubh56x2AfwhbR0G_OCybZ2Nwu62LsyQopo_aem_JZBy9FKiNqLniZFTuOjRHg).
+2. **Plant Dataset**: Includes 40 species, each with around 1000 images.

+The images have been preprocessed and divided into training and testing datasets to allow for model evaluation and validation.

 ## Model